 Within the MCT Business Intelligence Platform, a lender can monitor locked volume versus peers to inform their margin decisions.
 Market share indicators are more telling than an actual volume analysis in a vacuum.

 A market share analysis allows the lender to determine if the increases or decreases in the volume are simply market-driven or if those movements are the result of their price competitiveness or any of the changes they have made in their pricing.

 4. Pricing Elasticity Testing

 It is recommended that lenders test the elasticity of their pricing in small but regular increments.
 This is to ensure that margin isn’t just being given away without an appropriate pickup in volume to merit the thinner margin.

-A Day One vs. Final Execution Analysis is a report that is more important for mandatory than best efforts lenders.
-With mandatory execution, there will be a little bit of a disparity between the day one assumption on what you’re going to exit at (which is what you use to establish your price) versus your final execution.
+A day one versus final execution analysis is a report that is more important for lenders engaging in mandatory rather than best efforts delivery.
+With mandatory execution, there will be little disparity between the day one assumption on your exit price (which is what you use to establish your price) versus your final execution.
 Once you run this analysis, you can ask yourself “what action am I going to take with this potential differential or lift?”

 MCT’s Business Intelligence Platform contains a feature that allows lenders to compare their up-front pricing basis to their final execution when the loans are committed out of the price.
 The basis identified by this report is essentially the sell-side price assumption used to come up with the upfront pricing.

 A lender can use this analysis to establish front-end pricing by running the upfront price basis as of the time that the loan is actually sold, then capturing the spread of that basis to the committed price.
 The reporting is dynamic and it can be manipulated for different views, depending on your business needs.